Texas

 Activity Note

-Getting on/off a motorcoach; driving about 10 miles, approximately 1 hour (depending on traffic).
+Getting on/off a motorcoach; driving about 10 miles, approximately 1 hour riding time (depending on traffic).
 Walking up to 2 miles over the course of the day, standing up to an hour at a time; city streets and sidewalks, level terrain.

 Breakfast: